chinguyennguyen/Predicting-voter-turnout/python_scripts/README.md

 - `config.py`, `data_loader.py`, `sampler.py`, `trainer.py`, and `utils.py` serve as shared components across both local and MONA workflows.
 - The scripts evolve over time as analysis needs change.
 - Local and MONA versions should remain aligned to ensure smooth transitions.
-- Scripts are generated with the help of large language models (ChatGPT and Claude), guided through prompts and modular task descriptions.
+- Scripts are generated with the help of large language models (ChatGPT and Claude), guided through prompts and task descriptions.